camlivio/camlivio.github.io/aboutme.md

 I'm interested in:

 - online communities and digital communication
-- sociolinguistics
+- national and international relations
 - computational approaches to text analysis
-- open access
 - open research practices
-- research impact
 - information/misinformation
+- sociolinguistics
 - languages in general (and the Romance languages in particular)